 We all experience loss or change that triggers transitions in life requiring us to redefine ourselves.
 Loss can be a result of death, a significant injury or illness, change in marital or job status, giving up a child for adoption, a miscarriage, or relocating.
 Grief is a reaction or response related to loss.
 We want to incorporate “good” and healthy grieving to aid in the healing process.
 Mammoth Hospital is offering a drop-in ongoing “good grief” support group that meets twice a month for an hour focusing on sharing, thought-provoking activities and take-home assignments.

-This group meets on the 2nd and 4th Wednesday of each month at noon in the hospital chapel.
+This group meets on the 2nd and 4th Wednesday of each month at noon.
 All are welcome.